dimanikulin/dimanikulin/WhatILearnedAsAppArchitect.md

 Solution Architecture, Development Tools, Quality Attributes, Requirements, Branch Strategy, Licenses, Text-Based Documentation, Mermaid.js

 # Content
-- "*Are you kidding?*"  you might ask. "*Do such small applications really require an architect to be involved?*"
+- "*Are you kidding?*"  you might ask. "*Do such small applications require an architect to be involved?*"
 - "*Yes, yes, and yes!*" I would answer.

 Generally, architects create a huge document known as a **Solution Architecture Document** that includes everything.